Customer Comes First

 As an engineering team, we care deeply about how our customers and end users use our product.
 We focus on providing the right balance between ease of use and power-user oriented features.
 What this means is that engineers aren't building something just because their manager says so, but instead, everyone understands the use cases and how what they're working on brings value to the end users.
 By using the product and understanding our customer’s goals and behavior, we come to know the technology within this scope better than almost anyone else in the industry, and can therefore provide the best suggestions and strategies for how to solve problems.

 Whether you’re an individual contributor or working on a team of three, your product is basically like an independent business.

 From ideation to execution to QA to maintenance to marketing, engineers really own the entire process end to end.
 Full ownership not only enables us to ship quickly (because you won't need to wait on code reviews or for product to sign off on your work), but it also hits on the best part of engineering: the high of creating, building, and shipping.
 As one example, Rahul Murmuria designed, implemented, and deployed our Usage Intelligence product.
 Or take a look at Ad Intelligence below (which Dmitry Filimonov led the team in building!) to provide app developers with insights to the marketing strategies of their competitors.

 You can expect to build and ship a product every month or so.

-Engineers here are energized by quickly iterating on ideas and then shipping them as soon as it’s ready so that our customers can use them.
-As engineers ourselves, we know that the best motivation to work quickly is knowing how much impact your feature or product will have on your user(s), and we want to keep it that way.
-We don’t enforce deadlines because the desire to help our enterprise customers (like Zynga, SuperCell, or NBC) to make better, more informed decisions about their next investment is what fuels us.
-(We’re pretty excited when we get press shoutouts too.)
+Engineers here are energized by quickly iterating on ideas and then delivering products for our customers to use.
+As engineers ourselves, we understand that knowing how much impact your feature or product will have on your user(s) is the best motivation, and we want to keep it that way.
+We don’t enforce deadlines because the desire to help our enterprise customers (like Zynga, SuperCell, or Google) make better, more informed decisions about their next investment is what fuels us.
+(We're pretty excited when we get press shoutouts too.)

 Open Source Contributor